elesto-dao/elesto/docs/Explanation/ADR/adr-007-revocation-lists.md

 }
 ```

-that is explained by the following diagram:
+As shown in the following diagram:

 ![](../../assets/diagrams/out/revocationList2020.example.svg)

 ## Privacy Considerations

-Refer to the privacy consideration of the [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) report.
+Refer to the privacy considerations of the W3C [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/#privacy-considerations) report.

 ## Security Considerations

-Refer to the security consideration of the [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) report.
+Refer to the security considerations of the W3C [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/#security-considerations) report.

 ## Consequences

-By leveraging the public verifiable credentials, the Elesto node offers natively the support for revocation lists.
+By leveraging the public verifiable credentials, the Elesto node offers native support for revocation lists.

-### Backwards Compatibility
+### Backward Compatibility

-There are no concerns related to backward compatibility
+There are no concerns related to backward compatibility.

 ### Positive

-- The ADR implementation improves the compatibility with the SSI identity model.
+- The revocation list support and implementation improves the compatibility of the Elesto node with the SSI identity model.

 ### Negative